serverlesspub/serverless.pub/src/_posts/2019-12-28-webhooks-with-evenbridge.markdown

 What's an easy way to handle a webhook in a serverless application?
 We need some API; we can start with an API Gateway.
 And we need some integration point with the rest of our business logic.
 One of the logical picks would be [Amazon Simple Notification Service](https://aws.amazon.com/sns/) (SNS).
 And we need a Lambda in between.

-Wait, do we need that Lamdba function?
+Wait, do we need that Lambda function?

 It seems that we do not need it, because API Gateway can talk directly to multiple services, including SNS, using [a service integration](https://www.alexdebrie.com/posts/aws-api-gateway-service-proxy/).
 You need to write a "simple" template using the [Velocity Template Language](https://velocity.apache.org/engine/1.7/vtl-reference.html) (VTL).